 Well, the factor is called the user experience (UX).
-When you do it right, you can see a natural spike in traffic and user retention rate.
+You can see a natural spike in traffic and user retention rate when you do it right.
 I am certain you know what happens when you ignore it.

 So, you are looking to improve the user experience?

 That’s a good decision.
-Before knowing how to improve the user experience, you should also know what can happen to your site when you focus on it.
+Before improving the user experience, you should also know what can happen to your site when you focus on it.